Xinjing-Guo/Si-SiO2_NBTI/README.md

 ### Prerequisites

 The codes in this repository may require:
-- Python 3.x (for data analysis scripts)
+- Python 3.10 (for data analysis scripts)
-- MATLAB/Octave (for visualization)
 - NumPy, SciPy, Matplotlib (Python packages)
-- DFT software outputs (VASP, Quantum ESPRESSO, etc.)
+- DFT software outputs (VASP)

 ### Usage